torvalds/linux/Documentation/kernel-hacking/hacking.rst

 -  Non-Constant initializers

--  Assembler Instructions (not outside arch/ and include/asm/)
+-  Assembler Instructions (yest outside arch/ and include/asm/)

 -  Function names as strings (__func__).

 -  __builtin_constant_p()

-Be wary when using long long in the kernel, the code gcc generates for it is horrible and worse: division and multiplication does not work on i386 because the GCC runtime functions for it are missing from the kernel environment.
+Be wary when using long long in the kernel, the code gcc generates for it is horrible and worse: division and multiplication does yest work on i386 because the GCC runtime functions for it are missing from the kernel environment.